 American Jewish University Acceptance Rate, GPA and Admission Requirements

-Additionally, well written letter of recommendation, your participation in co-curricular and extra-curricular activities, and your interpersonal communication skills can enhance your chances of admission.
+To secure admission to American Jewish University, perform well in academics and other activities.
+Meeting their general GPA and test (SAT/ACT) requirements is crucial.
+Additionally, a well-written letter of recommendation, your participation in co-curricular and extracurricular activities, and your interpersonal communication skills can improve your chances of admission.

-Admission Requirements
+American Jewish University Admission Requirements

 AJU GPA Requirement

 The average GPA of the admitted students at AJU is 3.3.
 It means that AJU is selective in terms of GPA of the students.
 (Please note that most schools report a weighted GPA, which is out of 4.0.
 However, some schools may use unweighted GPA.
-For exact information, contact the school admission staff)
+For exact information, contact the school admission staff).

 With an average GPA of 3.3, AJU requires you to be above average in your class.
 You need to score more A's than B's in your classes to have good chances of admission.
 Additionally, you must take AP or IB courses to demonstrate your academic ability.
 More specifically, your AP and IB courses must be related to the area of your selected course of study.
 For example, if you are planning a career in engineering or IT, courses related to mathematics, calculus and physics will help you.